drizedunn/the-ads-sys/README.md

-Flask deployment of the adssssssssss project
+Flask deployment of the ads project